Fadil-1/8-BIT-BREADBOARD-CPU/README.md

 # 8-BIT-BREADBOARD-CPU
-Schematics, codes, images  and other detials on my 8-bit CPU.
+Schematics, codes, images  and other details on my 8-bit CPU.